mminks/dind-aech/README.md

 ### 3. AWS Command Line Interface

 The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.
 Please visit https://aws.amazon.com/cli/?nc1=h_ls for more information.

+### 4. Docker Compose

+Compose is a tool for defining and running multi-container Docker applications.
+Please visit https://docs.docker.com/compose/ for more information.